A family walking by a house, suggesting a family near or approaching a residential property.

 • There are no credit or appraisal requirements.
 You don’t need to meet credit score requirements to recast your loan.
 Plus, there’s no need to worry about waiting for an appraisal like you would for a refinance.

 • You can keep your current interest rate.
-A recast can allow you to keep your current interest rate, whereas with a refinance, you usually have to accept the current market rate.
+A recast can allow you to keep your interest rate, whereas with a refinance, you usually have to accept the current market rate.

 • You can save on interest and lower your payment.
-A recast can be the perfect solution if you have a large amount of money to put toward your loan, but you aren’t sure how your income will change in the future.
+A recast can be the perfect solution if you have a large amount of money to put toward your loan but aren’t sure how your income will change in the future.
 Recasting allows you to save on interest without taking on a higher monthly payment.

 • You apply your lump sum directly to the principal.
 If your lender doesn’t allow you to apply money directly to the principal, ask if they offer recasting.